In One Body Through the Cross

 That the various Christian Churches have come to treat one another with generosity and respect is no small accomplishment.
 That most Lutherans no longer take it as a doctrinal certainty that the Pope is the Antichrist is a vast change from the past.
 That Lutherans and Catholics see themselves as being on the same side in a hostile world would have been inconceivable not that long ago.

-family.
+I tend to view the problem of Christian unity through the lens of my own extended family.
 My family has nearly every Christian expression currently available in America.
 It has "holy-rollers", Evangelicals, staid mainliners, Catholics and several types of apostates.
 We get together for holidays and we get along well with each other.
 A few insults are traded-but ...hey...what do you expect.

 I wish them all well.
 May their houses be in peace and prosper.
 That doesn't mean we can all live together under the same roof.